mmakos/HPC/README.md

 ## Requirements
 For now:
-* Built OpenPose in folder `/externals/openpose/build`
-* Python 3 (I work with 3.7 and I don't support other versions for now (e.g. OpenPose didn't work for me with Python 3.9) ) with libraries:
+* Built OpenPose in folder `/externals/openpose/build` or AlphaPose in `/externals/AlphaPose` - it can be downloaded as submodule `git submodule update --init --recursive` but then it has to be installed as described in original repository.
+You will have to download proper model as well.
+* Python 3 with libraries (for run):
     * tensorflow
     * opencv-python
     * primesense (for *.oni* files and some RGBD sensors with OpenNI 2 support)
     * pyrealsense2 (for *.bag* files and RealSense sensor)
     * keyboard
     * numpy (comes with opencv)<br>
-      *You can satisfy all above requirements by running script `requirements.bat`*
+* For developing you will have to install some additional libraries (all requirements can be satisfied with `requirements.bat`)
-* For working with robot camera - Orbbec Astra SDK - OpenNI in folder `/externals`
+* For working with Orbbec Astra sensor - Orbbec Astra SDK - OpenNI in folder `/externals`
-* For working with RealSense camera - Realsense SDK.

 ## Working with (available modules)
 For now I implemented modules to create datasets from saved RGBD video, training net and pose classification.